athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
-1. Code without break statements and label are easier to read.
+1. Code without break statements and labels are easier to read.
 #### Unreachable Code
 1. Any code placed immediately after *break*, *continue*, *return* will be deemed unreachable by compiler.